Open-Microfrontends/open-microfrontends-examples/host-integration-ssr/README.md

 # OpenMicrofrontends Example SSR

-This example consists of:
+This demo consists of:

- * A Vue.js Microfrontend with a SSR route
+ * A Vue.js Microfrontend with an SSR route
- * A Express based Application Host
+ * An Express-based Application Host

+Notes:

+ * Vite is used as a build tool for the Microfrontend (emits ES modules)
-The spec file is [microfrontends.yaml](./microfrontends.yaml).
+ * The spec file is [microfrontends.yaml](./microfrontends.yaml).
    If you update it you have to run ```npm run generate``` in all submodules.

 ## Usage